An ideal learning environment.

 Days 2-6: Writing Class & Hiking the Berkshires & Green Mountains

-Every weekday morning, our master teacher, with the support of our two leaders, will guide us through the process of expository writing.
+Every weekday morning, our experienced teacher, with the support of our two leaders, will guide us through the process of expository writing.
 Together, we will review and learn stylistic and grammatical practices like word choice, paragraph structure and punctuation.

 In the afternoons, we’ll explore hiking trails in the Berkshires and Vermont’s Green Mountains.
 We’ll start small with short hikes to swimming holes and waterfalls, building to more challenging hikes up local mountains and ridges.
 Some afternoons, we’ll pair a shorter hike with a cultural trip to a local art museum like The Clark or Mass MoCA.